oanda/apidocs/v1/auth.md

 ####Step 2: Receive redirect from OANDA<a name="step2"></a>

-If the user consents to grant access to your application, the user will then be redirected to the **redirect_url** with the following parameters appended.
+If the user consents to grant access to your application, the user will then be redirected to the `redirect_uri` with the following parameters appended.

 #####Redirect Query Parameters